Ph.D., 2006 Yale University

 Skeletal Development and Growth Plate Chondrocyte Maturation

 Multiple growth factors and their intracellular signaling components have been identified as critical for the development of a normal skeleton.
 These pathways lead to the regulation of transcription factors necessary for lineage determination of mesenchymal stem cells and maturation of committed chondrocyte and osteoblast progenitors.
-We are particularly interested in the roles of the Wnt/β-catenin and Bmp/Tak1 signaling pathways during mesenchymal progenitor cell differentiation and growth plate chondrocyte maturation.
-Additionally, we are interested in how these pathways affect the expression and activity of chondro- and osteo-lineage-specific transcription factors, such as Sox9 and Runx2.
+We are particularly interested in the roles of non-canonical BMP and TGF-ß signaling via TAK1 during mesenchymal progenitor cell differentiation and growth plate chondrocyte maturation.
+Additionally, we are interested in how these pathways affect the expression and activity of chondro- and osteo-lineage-specific transcription factors, such as SOX9 and RUNX2.
 The mouse provides an excellent model system for the study of skeletal development as the underlying processes involved are well conserved between mice and humans.
-Additionally, the mouse genome can be manipulated to allow deletion, mis-expression, or mutation of genes of interest.
 Using the mouse Cre-loxP system, we are able to delete or overexpress genes relevant to our pathways of interest in specific cell types of mesenchymal origin in order to determine their cell-autonomous and non-cell-autonomous contributions to the developmental process.
-We also employ defined in vitro tissue culture systems to investigate the molecular events downstream of Wnt/β-catenin and Bmp/Tak1 signaling throughout the various stages of chondrocyte maturation.

 - Gao L, Sheu TJ, Dong Y, Hoak DM, Zuscik MJ, Schwarz EM, Hilton MJ, O'Keefe RJ, Jonason JH.
 TAK1 regulates SOX9 expression in chondrocytes and is essential for postnatal development of the growth plate and articular cartilages.
 J Cell Sci.
 2013; 126(24):5704-13.
 (Recommended by the “Faculty of 1000”).